SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Except maybe for panel deliberation, the skills tested in the group discussion round are never explicitly used in parliamentary debating.
 Sure, skills like quick thinking and being adaptive are transferable, but there are other methods to assess this.
 - Participants might leave with the impression that cutting through the noise and voicing out their opinion is rewarded, and those who cannot do this will be dissuaded.
 This is bad because it goes against the fundamental aspects of debating, which are to carefully listen to other arguments and present yours without the fear of interruption.
 - Many participants, including myself, felt left out of the conversation due to the social dynamics of the discussion.
 The moderator did try to include all participants manually, but this did not solve the fundamental problem with the method of testing.
-- (From Srijan) A huge chunk of our loyal debaterbase comes from people who struggle with social anxiety who commit to the debsoc in hopes of getting better at public speaking.
+- (From Srijan) A huge chunk of our loyal debaterbase comes from people who struggle with social anxiety who commit to the debsoc in the hopes of getting better at public speaking.
 One bad (misleading) experience like this can be enough for them to give up hope.

-Nikhil's round 2 in 2024 had the following features:
+Round 2 in 2024 had the following features:
 - It was a 3v3 AP lite with 4-minute speeches instead of 7.
 - Participants prepped together while the speaker positions are kept a mystery by the judge.
 - The PM and LO positions were announced at the end of prep time.